AbdelruhmanAskar/0/_posts/2026-02-12-web-challenges-writeups.md

 ---
 layout: single
-title: "N!ghtM4re CTF 2026: WEB Challenges Writeups"
+title: "N!ghtM4re CTF 2026: Web Challenges Writeups"
 date: 2026-02-12
 categories: [Writeups, WEB]
 tags: [CTF, WEB , Author]
 author_profile: true
 ---

-# 🕸️ WEB Series: The Author's Writeups
+# 🕸️ Web Writeups

 Hello everyone!

-This post marks a new chapter in my journey.
-After dominating the OSINT field, I decided to dive deep into the Web Exploitation realm—but this time, as the Architect.

-For N!ghtM4re CTF, I stepped into the role of a Challenge Author to design environments that test not just your tools, but your fundamental understanding of how the web breathes 🥳🥳
+Hello everyone!
+I’m really excited to share this post with you all.
+This time, things are a bit different!
+For the first time ever, I’ve stepped into the shoes of a Web Challenge Author for N!ghtM4re CTF 2026 🥳🥳.

+It’s been an incredible experience moving from the "solver" side to the "architect" side.
+Designing these challenges was a lot of fun—thinking about how to hide the flags and creating tricky paths for the players really opened my eyes to how the web works from the inside out.
+I'm honestly so happy with how they turned out and seeing everyone's creative solutions was the best part of the journey.

+In this post, I’ll be breaking down web challenges, ranging from Basic to Hard.
+Whether you're a beginner or a pro, I hope you find these writeups helpful and enjoy the logic behind them!

 ---